San Bernardino de Siena Church, Xochimilco: Description

-Inside the most important furnishing is the 16th-century main altarpiece, one of the few left in Mexico.
+Inside, the most important furnishing is the 16th-century main altarpiece, one of the few left in Mexico.
 It is in Plateresque style with Renaissance elements.
 It is distinct in that it has no columns, architraves or other obvious supports.
 The only other altarpiece similar to it is found in Huejotzingo, Puebla.
-The altarpieces is a series of frames and niches covered in gold leaf.
+The altarpiece is a series of frames and niches covered in gold leaf.
 On one side of the altarpiece on the second level, there is an image of Christ.
-This painting dates from the 16th century but it incomplete.
+This painting dates from the 16th century but is incomplete.
 On the other side of the same level, there is a painting of the Holy Family, painted in the 17th or 18th century.
 From the same time period is an image of the Most Pure Virgin on the third level, but it is not in its original place.
-On the fourth level, there is another image of Christ which dates from the 16th or 17th century and another on the fifth level from the 17th century.
-Our Lady of Mount Carmen appears on the fifth level, painted in the 17th century and the Martyrdom of Saint Peter is on the sixth level, painted in the 17th or 18th century.
-Also on the sixth level, there is an image of the Passion from the 17th century but it is in poor condition and unstable.
+On the fourth level, there is another image of Christ which dates from the 16th or 17th century, and another on the fifth level from the 17th century.
+Our Lady of Mount Carmen appears on the fifth level, painted in the 17th century, and the Martyrdom of Saint Peter is on the sixth level, painted in the 17th or 18th century.
+Also on the sixth level, there is an image of the Passion from the 17th century, but it is in poor condition and unstable.
 An image of Saint Sebastian from the 17th century is on the seventh level.

 The image of Saint Sebastian is paired with an image of the Apostle James the Great.
-The reason for this is that in the late 16th century, Xochimilco had an epidemic of a sickness called cocolixtle for over a year.
+This is because in the late 16th century, Xochimilco had an epidemic of a sickness called cocoliztli for over a year.
 Prayers to these two saints were attributed to the final disappearance of the malady.
-Among the various statues on this main altar, there is a relief of Bernardino of Siena surrounded with sculptures representing the indigenous leaders which helped to build the church and monastery.
+Among the various statues on this main altar, there is a relief of Bernardino of Siena surrounded with sculptures representing the indigenous leaders who helped to build the church and monastery.